n4ndp/Graph-Directed-and-Undirected/README.md

 # **Graph | `Directed` and `Undirected`**

-This C++ implementation provides a weighted graph capable of representing and managing connections between airports.
-By assigning weights to edges, it effectively models the complexity and distance between these locations, enabling efficient modeling of air routes and their relationships.
+This C++ implementation provides a weighted graph (directed or undirected) that represents a network of airports and their connections.
+Additionally, within the 'Algorithms' folder, you can find various algorithms designed to traverse the graph and determine the shortest path between two airports.

 ## **Dataset: [Peruvian Airports](https://raw.githubusercontent.com/n4ndp/Graph/main/data/pe.json?token=GHSAT0AAAAAACJDGABQ3DNPYXUHO5DQNDYMZKXFZJQ)**